cybersamx/react-recipes/nextjs/data-fetch/README.md

-# Basic API call Next.js
+# Basic Data Fetching in Next.js

-Simple project that demonstrates making calls to an api server, parsing the response, and binding the parsed data into the UI.
+Simple project that demonstrates data fetching from a remote API server, parsing the response, and binding the parsed data with the UI on the client-side.

-There are multiple ways to do this:
+There are a few established patterns to do this:

 ## useEffect